Peter the Hermit: Before 1096

-Sources differ as to whether he was present at Pope Urban II's Council of Clermont in 1095, where the Pope made his military strategy public.
+Sources differ as to whether Peter the Hermit was present at Pope Urban II's Council of Clermont in 1095, where the Pope made his military strategy for the First Crusade public.
 It is certain that he was one of the preachers of the armed pilgrimage in France afterwards, and his own experience may have helped to give fire to the Roman Catholic cause.
 Tradition in Huy holds that he was there when the call for war was announced and he began his preaching at once.
 He soon leapt into fame as an emotional revivalist, and the vast majority of sources and historians agree that thousands of serfs and peasants eagerly took the cross at his bidding, partly because of promises he did make.

 This part of the First Crusade was also known as the Crusade of the Paupers.
 Peter organized and guided the paupers as a spiritually purified and holy group of pilgrims who would, supposedly, be protected by the Holy Ghost.
-Peter didn't train his army, nor did he supply weapons or food.
+Peter did not train his army, nor did he supply weapons or food.
 Some historians think it possible that the People's Crusade also included well-armed soldiers and nobles.
 (A list of known participants in Peter's army can be found at The Digital Humanities Institute.)

 Crusade to the Holy Land

-The leader of the Roman Catholic Church, Pope Urban II commissioned Peter to command an armed pilgrimage to Jerusalem.
+The leader of the Roman Catholic Church, Pope Urban II, commissioned Peter to command an armed pilgrimage to Jerusalem.
 Before Peter went on his military expedition he received permission from Patriarch Simeon II of Jerusalem.
 Peter was able to recruit from England, Lorraine, France, and Flanders.
-Peter the Hermit arrived in Cologne, Germany, on Holy Saturday, 12 April in 1096.
+He arrived in Cologne, Germany, on Holy Saturday, 12 April 1096.

 Massacre of Jewish civilians

-In the spring of 1096 Peter was one of the prominent Roman-Catholic Church leaders involved in the Rhineland massacres against civilians adherent to the Jewish religion.
+In the spring of 1096 Peter was one of the prominent involved in the Rhineland massacres against Jews.
 Peter and his troops participated in the torture and slaughter of Jews in Lorraine, Cologne, Worms, Speyer and Mainz.
 In Mainz, Peter's followers killed a large group of Jews that had been granted refuge by a local bishop in exchange for money.
-Death toll estimations vary from 2,000 - 2,800 civilians, some speak about 5,000 or even 10,000 people killed.
+Estimates of the death toll generally vary from 2,000–2,800 civilians, though some claim about 5,000 or even 10,000 people killed.
 These killings are known as Gzerot Tatnó (Hebrew: גזרות תתנ"ו, Edicts of 4856).
-Another group has been led by the knight count Emicho of Leiningen who did provoke the group to the massacres.
+Another group had been led by the knight count Emicho of Leiningen who provoked the group to the massacres.